pond3r/ggpo/doc/DeveloperGuide.md

 ## Best Practices and Troubleshooting

 Below is a list of recommended best practices you should consider while porting your application to GGPO.
-Many of these recommendations are easy to follow even if you’re not starting a game from scratch.
+Many of these recommendations are easy to follow even if you're not starting a game from scratch.
 Most applications will already conform to most of the recommendations below.

 ### Isolate Game State from Non-Game State